m-lab/scraper-sync/README.md

 |:------:|:------------:|:--------:|
 | Master | [![Build Status](https://travis-ci.org/m-lab/scraper-sync.svg?branch=master)](https://travis-ci.org/m-lab/scraper-sync) | [![Coverage Status](https://coveralls.io/repos/github/m-lab/scraper-sync/badge.svg?branch=master)](https://coveralls.io/github/m-lab/scraper-sync?branch=master) |

+The scraper system has been turned down.
+Feel free to fork this repo for your own purposes.
+M-Lab is keeping it here for historical reasons, but this code is no longer being used.

+# scraper-sync

 Scraper-sync provides a service that allows individual mlab nodes to query the scraper status using the `/json_status` url.
 To get a JSON object that contains only a subset of the data, use the `rsync_filter` argument.
 For example, to